 But not everything that ventures out at night is on the hunt; you’ll be able to find species’ performing mating rituals after dusk, while certain corals will release spawn.

-    Another benefit to the night dive comes from your lights, which will attract curious animals – you don’t have to find them – they’ll find you!
+Another benefit to the night dive comes from your dive lights, which will attract curious animals - you don't have to find them - they'll find you.

 Some of the more curious creatures include krill, shrimp, jellyfish, and tentacled squid, to name just a few.

 I think it’s fair to say that while you can dive at a spot many times during the day, try the same spot at night and you’re in for a completely different experience.

 While some nocturnal animals become more active at night, the daytimers will take a break under ledges.
 That’s right; fish do sleep, they just don’t have eyelids like mammals.

 When they are sleeping, they experience periods of inactivity, and slow down.
 Some parrotfish secrete a mucus cocoon at night before going to bed.
 This layer acts as an early warning system against predators, as well as covering their scent.

 Seeing Animals That Give Off Light Through Bioluminescence

 As a night-time diver, you’ll also be greeted by creatures that emit their own light – bioluminescent animals.